matteomenapace/making-cheese/recipes/raw-almond-feta/README.md

 * 25.10.2015
 	* 11:30: used refrigerated quinoa rejuvelac, **250ml** (1 cup) + 125ml fresh water to smoothen it, and 1tsp of pink salt (non iodised).

+* 30.10.2015
+	* 11:30: split cultured mix in two and poured them into cheese-cloth, squeezed out a bit of liquid (couple of tbsp each) and then coated the cheese-cloth with pink salt.
+Hung

 ### Byproducts